 Branded keywords convert better because those customers are specifically looking for your company.
 However, if that’s the primary focus of your SEO strategy, you’ll never expand your customer base.

-The beauty of SEO lies in its ability to introduce your brand to new customers searching for solutions you offer.
+If you want to know the secret of how to build brand awareness, then look no further than SEO.
+Organic search introduces your brand to new customers who are seeking solutions.
 As a result, you’ll expand your market share, and those new customers will begin using branded queries.
 Non-branded keywords also keep you top-of-mind for existing customers who rediscover your content through organic search.